euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Pub-Sub.md

 		- If message is not acknowledge before the deadline, the message is resent
 	- Ideal when the GC libraries can't be configured or multiple topics must be processed by the same web hook.
 	- Also ideal if HTTP endpoint processes messages from several QMSs
-- Subscribers can be Cloud Functions
+- Subscribers can be Cloud Functions, or deployed on CE, GKE or App Engine
--
+- Elastic scaling can be enabled from StackDriver metrics

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjY4NzYxNDAsMTQ1MDAxNzg3MiwxNz
+eyJoaXN0b3J5IjpbLTE3ODgyNzAwNDAsLTE4MjY4NzYxNDAsMT
-czNzY4NzU1XX0=
+Q1MDAxNzg3MiwxNzczNzY4NzU1XX0=
 -->